About this site

 This site aims to provide a practical resource for those who work with communities (in the wider sense of the term) to help them identify and adopt more sustainable practices.
-It provides a guide to resources relevant for those working to support social learning and constructive action in multi-stakeholder settings.
+It provides a guide to resources relevant for those working to support collaboration, social learning and constructive action in multi-stakeholder settings.
 It brings links to a wide range of on-line resources together in one easy to access place.
 Site content is largely sourced from the sustainable development, natural resource management, urban development, public health and agricultural sectors.
 Typical site users include policymakers, agency staff, community and business leaders, and practitioners working in collaborative settings.
-To give some indication of the value of this this, current statistics (using AW stats) show the site averages in excess of 750 visits each day.
+To give some indication of the value of this this, current statistics (using AW stats) show the site averages over recent years is in excess of 750 visits each day.
 The highest number of recorded visits in any one day is 1560.

 The structure of this site has developed over time.
 The overall framework has developed through the course of my work – which looks to support policy and management initiatives that are outcome focused – and build on participation, collaboration, social learning and adaptive co-management.
 I specialize in working in and supporting multi-stakeholder and integrated approaches in complex settings, often around issues related to sustainability, sustainable development and natural resource management.
 The fact that I can then share my hyper-linked Internet “bookmarks” with my colleagues is something I count as an added (and extremely valuable) benefit.